XcodeBoi/dynamic-webpage-testing/README.md

 The page will take a little while to load initally cause the server seems to just like sleeping sometimes.

-The program has now been adapted to run on a db hosted by heroku, and as such it cannot be run on a local enviroment.
+This cannot be run in a local enviroment as is, there are a number of enviroment varibles.